-CAF promotes equality in the selection and promotion processes and is advancing in the implementation of measures that ensure a balanced representation of women and men at the various levels within the organisation.
-As explained in the previous sections, the Company has been making progress in the inclusion of women on the Board of Directors and in managerial positions within the organisation.
+CAF promotes equality in the selection and promotion processes, and is advancing in the implementation of measures that ensure a balanced representation of women and men at the various levels within the organisation.

+As explained in the previous sections, the Company has made generalised progress in incorporating women onto the Board of Directors, on which the number of female directors increased in the reporting period, as described in previous sections, and into management positions in the organisation.